-- MAKE STRAWBERRY FILLING: In large saucepan over medium heat, cook strawberries and sugar, mashing berries occasionally with potato masher until jam-like, about 10-15 minutes (mixture should equal about 2 ¼ cups).
+- In a large saucepan over medium heat, cook strawberries and sugar, mashing berries occasionally with a potato masher until jam-like, about 10-15 minutes (mixture should equal about 2 ¼ cups).

-- While berries cook, in small bowl mix together water, 2 teaspoons lemon juice, and gelatin, and let stand until gelatin softens, about 5 minutes.
-Pour gelatin mixture into hot strawberry mixture and stir until dissolved.
-Transfer to large bowl, cover with plastic wrap, and refrigerate until set, at least 4 hours (up to overnight).
+- While berries cook, in a small bowl mix together water, 2 teaspoons lemon juice, and gelatin, and let stand until gelatin softens about 5 minutes.
+Pour gelatin mixture into the hot strawberry mixture and stir until dissolved.
+Transfer to a large bowl, cover with plastic wrap, and refrigerate until set, at least 4 hours (up to overnight).

-- In medium bowl whisk together flour, baking powder, and salt; set aside.
+- In a medium bowl whisk together flour, baking powder, and salt; set aside.

-- In bowl of stand mixer fitted with whisk attachment, whip eggs on low speed until foamy, about 2-3 minutes.
+- In the bowl of a stand mixer fitted with the whisk attachment, whip eggs on low speed until foamy, about 2-3 minutes.
 Increase speed to medium and slowly add in sugar.
-Increase speed to high and beat until egg are pale yellow in color and very thick, about 5-10 minutes.
+Increase speed to high and beat until the eggs are pale yellow in color and very thick, about 5-10 minutes.
 Add vanilla and beat until combined.

 - Remove bowl from mixer, and sift flour mixture over egg mixture.
-Using large rubber spatula, fold flour in until no traces of flour remain.
+Using a large rubber spatula, fold the flour in until no traces of flour remain.

-- Pour batter into prepared cake pan and spread into an even layer using large offset spatula.
+- Pour batter into the prepared cake pan and spread into an even layer using a large offset spatula.
 Bake until cake springs back when touched and feels firm, about 10-15 minutes.

-- Once cake comes out of oven, run a paring knife around edge of cake to loosen, then flip cake onto a large sheet of parchment (parchment should be longer than the cake).
-Carefully peel off parchment paper from cake, and roll cake and parchment up into a log.
-Move log to wire rack and cool for 1 hour.
+- Once cake comes out of the oven, run a paring knife around edge of cake to loosen, then flip the cake onto a large sheet of parchment (parchment should be longer than the cake).
+Carefully peel off the parchment paper from the cake, and roll cake and parchment up into a log.
+Move log to a wire rack and cool for 1 hour.

-- MAKE CREAM: In clean work bowl of stand mixer fitted with whisk attachment, whip cream, mascarpone, sugar, lemon juice, and vanilla on medium speed until stiff peaks form, about 3-4 minutes.
-Cover and chill until ready to assemble cake.
+- In a clean work bowl of a stand mixer fitted with the whisk attachment, whip cream, mascarpone, sugar, lemon juice, and vanilla on medium speed until stiff peaks form, about 3-4 minutes.
+Cover and chill until ready to assemble the cake.

-- ASSEMBLE CAKE: Carefully unroll cake and use small offset spatula to spread strawberry mixture over the top (strawberry mixture may need to be stirred before spreading over cake), leaving 1-inch border around all edges.
+- Carefully unroll cake and use a small offset spatula to spread strawberry mixture over the top (strawberry mixture may need to be stirred before spreading over cake), leaving a 1-inch border around all edges.
 Clean off offset spatula, and repeat with cream (reserve 3 tablespoons of cream if you plan to garnish the cake with it).

 - Snugly reroll cake, leaving parchment behind.
 Wrap cake in plastic wrap and chill until firm, at least 4 hours.

-- SERVE CAKE: Dust cake with powdered sugar, and top with reserved whipped cream and sliced strawberries (optional).
+- Dust cake with powdered sugar, and top with reserved whipped cream and sliced strawberries (optional).
 Slice and serve.